Inflation is a prominent discussion point in 2022, as some consumer goods have reached historically high price points.

-Prices have increased at an even faster pace this year, rising 25% or more in parts of California and Florida.
+Prices increased at an even faster pace in 2021, rising 25% or more in parts of California and Florida.

-The average annual homeowners insurance premium in the United States is now $1,398.
+The average annual homeowners insurance premium in the United States is now $1,899, according to Policygenius.

-Lumber costs have risen 42% since September 2017.
+Lumber costs rose 42% from September 2017 to November 2021.
 A higher volume of natural disaster claims, supply chain shortages and other homebuilding materials going up in price are among the factors pushing up insurance costs, the Wall Street Journal reported.